tavotavotavo/beyondbody/README.md

 This is a WinForm application that allows people to move the mouse and do clicks by moving head and blinking eyes.

 It has several modules:
-- Login in Configuration, where you login through a face recognition process
+- Sign in Configuration, where you Sign in through a face recognition process
 - Gestures, where you configure gestures with the mouth for writting specific words
 - Training mode
 - Among others (will have to right later xP)